 I ended up working in a series of jobs that I was more than qualified to do, as I did not have the confidence to apply for jobs in my area.

 Maybe some of this is familiar to you.
 Sitting at a meeting or course and watching everyone introduce themselves.
 “Hello, my name is … ” and feeling the anxiety build up as it gets closer to your turn.
-All you have to say is “Hello” and give your name but you are feeling levels of anxiety that belong with a dangerous event.
+All you have to say is “Hello” and give your name, but you feel anxiety levels that belong to a dangerous event.

 I don’t belong here